Reviews of “Original Proposal for Castle in the Sky” (1984) and related work

 Before he started directing, Miyazaki worked mostly on pure adventures for children, but also on Takahata’s realistic literary adaptations like Heidi: A Girl of the Alps (1974).
 In the same era, the Proppian and psychodynamic logic of the fairytale was front and centre in his own failed movie-making proposals, like “Princess Mononoke: The First Story” (1980) and The Journey of Shuna (1983).
 Nausicaä of the Valley of the Wind (1982) had become a more complex entity than the 1984 film adaptation of the same.
 Miyazaki was apparently dissatisfied with the primarily visual starting point of the comic, realizing the advantages of more up-front worldbuilding and so fusing the adventure part of Castle in the Sky with more realistic thinking.
 I think he had developed a taste for contextualizing the fantastic elements of his writing more deeply.
 That is evident here, where the three forces are in balance.
 After Castle in the Sky, the forces would be out of balance: Pure adventure would dominate in e.g. Totoro and Ponyo, realistic drama in Kiki and Mononoke.
 The classic fairytale would recede, dominating in Spirited Away but mostly staying in the background.

-Miyazaki stated in a 1986 interview, recorded in Starting Point (1996/2009), that he intended for the film to be “truly classical in structure”, even old-fashioned.
+Miyazaki stated in “Personally, I Think There Is a Continuity from Nausicaä” (1986) that he intended for the film to be “truly classical in structure”, even old-fashioned.
 The bare bones are half Jules Verne, half H. C. Andersen.
 The original script alludes to Gulliver’s Travels (1726) by naming Swift and Laputa.
 Some translations, including the Swedish dub, exclude the open reference to Swift, perhaps because—like a separate reference to Ramayana—it doesn’t make much sense, implying very different contents.
 Swift’s Laputa is primarily a satire of science and Catholicism, with a circular bottom plate, a limited range and a name that means “the whore”.
 Miyazaki’s Laputa is also allegorical, but different.
 Its base is a sphere, its range is unlimited, and it symbolizes atomic weapons among other horrors illustrated in Nausicaä.
 The story is vastly richer than Gulliver’s Travels Beyond the Moon (1965), but despite its symbolism, Laputan technology is classically Vernian, with no conventional computers and none of the invasive, ontological, postmodern implications of Nausicaä.
 As Miyazaki put it in his original proposal, “The story is set in an era when machines are still exciting and enjoyable, and science does not necessarily make people unhappy.”
-Given the violence of the industrial revolution even as it is shown in this film, the mindset requires a great deal of nostalgia.
+Given the violence of the industrial revolution even as it is shown in this film, that mindset requires a great deal of nostalgia.

 Compare this to trash like “Patterns of Force” (1968) where the same message is stated more openly but never taken seriously.
 The tragic sincerity of realistic drama is the reason why Queen Sheeta throws away half the things that would traditionally make her live “happily ever after”: The castle, the military power, and thereby the wealth and political power associated with her heritage.
 She doesn’t just give them to someone else or leave them to be rediscovered later: She destroys them at the cost of their beauty and their scientific value, with great danger to herself.
 They cannot be salvaged.
 Disney has never done anything so bold or so sympathetic, but this film is arguably closer to Disney than anything else Miyazaki has done.
 Beyond the moral dichotomy, the simple characters, and the slapstick action implying a fear of on-screen death, there is a child romance that seems almost predestined, all of which is formula.